HenryMarcAndre/pitchingBiomechanicsReport/README.md

     <p>Here you can see the impact the right shoulder position has on the release.
 This shows that when Verlander's shoulder
       is higher at release he is throwing the ball faster.
 This is a good indicator that his mechanics are well timed up to the release. </p>
     <img src="quadNomid.png" alt="image">
-    <p>Pitcher's are usually judged by there worst pitches because those are the ones that get hit.
+    <p>Pitcher's are usually judged by their worst pitches because those are the ones that get hit.
 From this graphic, you can
       see that the majority of Verlander's slower fastballs were thrown up in the zone.
 This suggests a change in mechanics when throwing high that is leading to less velocity. </p>
     <p>Baseball is a game of inches, and in this game Verlander's mechanics were off on some pitches, and great on others.